 STEPS:

-- In the first place, right-click on the name of the sheet to open the Context Menu.
+- Right-click on the name of the sheet to open the Context Menu.

-- Select View Code from there.
+- Select View Code.
 It will open the Code window.

-- In the Code window, type the VBA code below:
+- In the Code window, enter the VBA code below:

 Private Sub Worksheet_Change(ByVal Target As Range)